-In making their selection, the Awards Committee noted how Don supported the Foundation’s purpose to unite the county Master Gardener foundations, the WSU Program Leader and WSU through unifying leadership and supporting the reorganization of the Advanced Education Conference.
+In making their selection, the Awards Committee noted how Don supported the Foundation’s purpose to unite the county master gardener foundations, the WSU Extension Master Gardener Program, and Washington State University through unifying leadership and supporting the reorganization of the Advanced Education Conference.

 When he was elected President of the Master Gardener Foundation of Washington State in January 2018 the organization was in a state of transition.
 In 2017, the State Foundation began a new phase.
 The Regional Vice President model was abandoned, the State Foundation

 accepted responsibility for coordinating and hosting the annual Advanced Education Conference (AEC) and there were vacancies at the senior level: Vice President, Treasurer, Conference Director, Historian, etc. It was a most challenging time.
 It is said that in difficult times

 true leaders emerge.
 Don accepted the nomination and was elected President of the Master Gardner Foundation of Washington State and we are a better organization because of it.

 As President of the State Foundation, Don quickly identified the major issues that needed to be addressed and created state-wide teams to address them.
 Under his leadership the organization moved forward addressing such diverse issues as the By-laws, the Memorandum of Agreements (MOA) with local Demonstration Gardens, finance (even serving as Foundation

 Treasurer for a brief period), the State Conference, and building a relationship with the new WSU Program Lead.